Marlcombe: Development

-In September 2025, Marlcombe was named as one of 12 locations by the Labour government's New Towns Taskforce.
+In September 2025, Marlcombe was named on a shortlist of 12 locations by the Labour government's New Towns Taskforce.
+In March 2026 the Housing minister did not include it in the final list of seven planned new towns.

-The town will reportedly be a standalone community rather than a commuter suburb of Exeter.
-This new town in East Devon, along with the new developments in Plymouth, will accommodate up to 20,000 homes.
-Local authorities have proposed a target of 40% affordable housing.
-The settlement will reportedly include new community facilities and employment opportunities.
-The town will be built along the banks of the River Clyst.
-Construction of the first homes is expected by the early 2030s.
-The new town will have green spaces, health facilities, schools, and cycle routes with links to the nearby Clyst Valley Regional Park.
-The towns infrastructure may not be provided by South West Water and will reportedly need multiple treatment plants.
-It will have a new town centre, shops, leisure facilities, a cemetery, a park and ride, and gypsy pitches.
-Around 2,500 new homes are expected by 2040.
+The town would reportedly have been a standalone community rather than a commuter suburb of Exeter.
+This new town in East Devon, along with the new developments in Plymouth, would have accommodated up to 20,000 homes.
+Local authorities proposed a target of 40% affordable housing.
+The settlement would have reportedly include new community facilities and employment opportunities.
+The town would have been built along the banks of the River Clyst.
+Construction of the first homes was expected by the early 2030s.
+The new town would have had green spaces, health facilities, schools, and cycle routes with links to the nearby Clyst Valley Regional Park.
+The towns infrastructure may not have been provided by South West Water and would reportedly have needed multiple treatment plants.
+It would have had a new town centre, shops, leisure facilities, a cemetery, a park and ride, and gypsy pitches.
+Around 2,500 new homes had been expected by 2040.
+In March 2026, Marlcombe was not on a list of confirmed locations for new towns meaning the future of the project is uncertain.

 Geography

-The proposed town will be constructed between the A30 and A3052 roads, immediately south of Exeter Airport.
-It will border the Devon County Showground at Westpoint.
+The proposed town would be constructed between the A30 and A3052 roads, immediately south of Exeter Airport.
+It would border the Devon County Showground at Westpoint.
 Much of the land between the dual carriageways is currently used as farmland, while some parts of the site include ancient woodland.
-The town will be located on land between the Crealy Theme Park & Resort and the nearby Hill Barton business park.
-Marlcombe will be close to the villages of Clyst Honiton, Clyst St Mary, Farringdon, Sowton, and Westcott.
+The town was to be located on land between the Crealy Theme Park & Resort and the nearby Hill Barton business park.
+Marlcombe was to be close to the villages of Clyst Honiton, Clyst St Mary, Farringdon, Sowton, and Westcott.